Reginald Tustin Baker: Biography

 Baker was born in 1900 in Gloucester, the son of Albert William Baker (b.
 1860) and Emily Jane Tustin (1861–1918).
-He studied organ under Herbert Brewer at Gloucester Cathedral and became his assistant from 1920–26, after fighting in the British Army during the First World War.
+He studied organ under Herbert Brewer at Gloucester Cathedral and became his assistant from 1920 to 1926, after fighting in the British Army during the First World War.
+His pupils included Ian Kellam.

 He died in December 1966 in Sheffield Cathedral following Evening Prayer.